 Rarely does the KHDA quote such warm comments from parents!

 In Dubai, where big is increasingly best among school developers, Arcadia School is certainly worth seeking out for an exception to the rule, a school that proves small really can be quite beautiful.
-The launch of the neighbouring Secondary school in September 2020 means that parents will have the option of offering their children a through-school experience, albeit split across two neighbouring campuses.
+The launch of the Secondary school now means that parents have the option of offering their children a through-school experience, albeit split across two neighbouring campuses.

 Arcadia models itself on being Premium Plus school in terms of staff and facilities, but with mid-tier plus pricing.
 Reduced fees range from AED 45,900 for FS1, AED 52,020 for FS2, AED 59,840 for Years 1-6 and AED 63,750 for Year 7, AED 68,000 for Years 8 and 9, and AED 72,250 for Years 10 and 11.
 Sixth Form fees for Years 12 and 13 are approved by the KHDA at AED 76,500.